 While an expungement may help clean up your conviction, it does not impact other records relating to your case such as your arrest record, police reports and booking photos.
 Under PC 851.8, clients who were (1) arrested but not charged, (2) charged with dismissal, or (3) acquitted of a crime in a jury trial may be eligible to seal and destroy their records as if their arrest never occurred in the first place.

-Another way of clearing your criminal record post conviction is applying for a Certificate or Rehabilitation under PC 4852.
+Another way of clearing your criminal record post-conviction is applying for a Certificate of Rehabilitation under PC 4852.
 While a Certificate of Rehabilitation does not actually erase your criminal history, it is a judicial declaration that you have been rehabilitated and are no longer living a life of crime.
-A certificate of rehabilitation serves as an automatic petition for a governor’s pardon and automatically restores all civil rights lost because of a conviction, except for gun rights.
+A Certificate of Rehabilitation serves as an automatic petition for a governor’s pardon and automatically restores all civil rights lost because of a conviction, except for gun rights.